cocoa-lol/ZyOS/README.md

 ZyOS is made to be completely customizable to the user.
 The code is beginner - intermediate level, where it is easy to customize.
 You can add any application you would like, without any restrictions!

 ## Built-in Features
-Salt + Hash password protection
+Salt + Hash password protection,
-Simplicity
+Simplicity,
 Customizable to the user

 ## License